Culture and Scaling

 4. Prevent Burnout with Capacity Management and Support

-• Prioritize projects clearly and manage stakeholder expectations.
+• Prioritize projects clearly.
+Manage stakeholder expectations.

 5. Reinforce Culture Through Intentional Practices